xToken/CompMod/webpages/alien_overview.md

 ### Hive:
 	- Infestation spreads further (25m up from 20m)
-	- Cost increased from 40 to 50 tRes
+	- Cost unchanged at 40 tRes
 	- Healing rate lowered from 1s to 2s
 	- Base armor increased from 750 to 1000
 	- Matured armor increased from 1400 to 1500

 ### Cyst:
-	- Can be built anywhere, cost 5tRes.
+	- Can be built anywhere, cost 3 tRes.
 They have 650 HP, and provide a small AOE of infestation
 	- Do not require a connection to the hive or any other Cysts.
 	- Model size increased by 50%
-	- Cost 1 supply
+	- Cost 2 supply

 ### Infested Power Node:
 	- Costs 15 tRes
 	- Grants 20 supply
 	- Takes 10 seconds to build
 	- Has 2000 health and 500 armor

+### Bonewall:
+	- Has 300 health

 ### Biomass:
 	- Disabled